 Although no longer using bullets and bombs, humans are still killing cetaceans by the tens of thousands every year.
 Could digital technologies provide a solution?

 The Santa Barbara Channel — through which the world’s largest whales, on one of the world’s longest migrations, move past some of the busiest ports in the world — is a global nexus for marine roadkill.
 No better place, then, for developing a Waze for whales.

 Whale Safe is the creation of scientists at UC Santa Barbara and is funded by Marc Benioff, who was apparently inspired to create Salesforce while swimming with dolphins off the coast of Hawaii.
 An AI-powered monitoring system, Whale Safe creates virtual whale lanes to enable safe passage for cetaceans and prevent ship strikes in near real-time.

-The system incorporates four digital technologies: an underwater acoustic monitoring system that detects whale calls; AI algorithms that detect and identify blue, humpback or fin whales in near real time; oceanographic modeling combining satellite and digital buoy data with ocean circulation models and animal tags; whale sighting data reported by citizen scientists, mariners and whale-watchers using mobile apps; and locational data from ships’ automatic information systems (a mandatory global system of satellite tracking that enables precise monitoring of ships’ locations at all times).
+The system incorporates five digital technologies: an underwater acoustic monitoring system that detects whale calls; AI algorithms that detect and identify blue, humpback or fin whales in near real-time; oceanographic modeling combining satellite and digital buoy data with ocean circulation models and animal tags; whale sighting data reported by citizen scientists, mariners and whale-watchers using mobile apps; and locational data from ships’ automatic information systems (a mandatory global system of satellite tracking that enables precise monitoring of ships’ locations at all times).

 Scientists are also developing infrared thermal imaging cameras to mount on the bows of ships to detect whales — and whale strikes.
 Killing cetaceans used to happen out of sight, but with dashcams mounted on ships, whale sightings could be automatically reported and whale deaths automatically recorded.
 Initial studies confirm a reduction in whale strikes by at least half.